keith-dev/openbsd/src/distrib/macppc/ramdisk/install.md

 	cat << __EOT

-Once the machine has rebooted use OpenFirmware to boot into OpenBSD, as described in the INSTALL.$ARCH document.
+Once the machine has rebooted use Open Firmware to boot into OpenBSD, as described in the INSTALL.$ARCH document.
 The command to boot OpenBSD will be something like 'boot hd:,ofwboot /bsd'.

 __EOT
 }